jeguzzi/coppeliasim-aseba/api_Thymio.md

   - **vision** Configure the sensors to use vision to get the color of the reflecting material.

-  - **max_value** Sensor model max value: at distance below x0, the response is 1/4 of the maximal value.
+  - **max_value** Sensor model max value: at distance below x0, the response is clamped to the maximal value.
 Then it decreases smoothly and monotonically

-  - **x0** Sensor model x0: at distance below x0, the response is 1/4 of the maximal value.
+  - **x0** Sensor model x0: at distance below x0, the response is clamped to the maximal value.
 Then it decreases smoothly and monotonically.
 Larger values lead to a slower decrease with distance